Tennessee Performing Arts Center: Performance venues

 The performance venues are named for the three Presidents of the United States who hailed from Tennessee:

 Andrew Jackson Hall

 Andrew Jackson Hall is the largest of TPAC's multi-purpose theaters with a seating capacity of 2,472 seats, including 47 pit seats.
 The stage is more than 130 feet wide by 53 feet deep.
 The stage has a proscenium opening of more than 57 feet by 36 feet.
-Up to 112 performers can be accommodated in 14 dressing rooms, including a star suite, two onstage quick change rooms, and high-capacity choral spaces.
-Expansive wings, fly space, rigging and catwalks provide for productions of every size.

 James K. Polk Theater

-James K. Polk Theater is amazingly intimate for its size, with a seating capacity of 1,075 seats, including 44 pit seats.
+James K. Polk Theater has a seating capacity of 1,075 seats, including 44 pit seats.
 The stage is more than 87 feet by 50 feet, with a proscenium opening of nearly 47 feet by 30 feet.
-The theater features spacious wings and expansive fly space.
-Up to 86 performers can be accommodated in 10 dressing rooms, including one quick change room and two high-capacity choral spaces.

 Andrew Johnson Theater

-Andrew Johnson Theater is TPAC's smallest theater, ideal for adventurous and experimental art and entertainment.
-The 59 feet by 54 feet center open floor performing space is surrounded by three sides with banks of theater seating.
-With seating up to 256 configurable seats, this theater can host a variety of seating arrangements.
-Wing and storage space adjoin the theater, which features a 22-foot catwalk.
-Two dressing rooms can accommodate up to 24 performers.
-Designed for live theater and intimate performances, Johnson Theater has hosted a variety of acoustic concerts, "in the round" performances, readings, lectures, and video shoots.
+Andrew Johnson Theater is TPAC's smallest theater.
+The 59' x 54' center open floor performing space is surrounded by three sides with banks of theater seating.
+With seating up to 256 configurable seats.